hypersoft/pointer-stack/README.md

    00. pointer\_stack\_auto_pack

-	  Sets a value, that states when to automatically pack the stack due to excess.
+	  Sets a value, that states when to automatically pack the PointerStack due to excess.
 If this value is less than the buffering, buffering will be truncated to this value.
 	  <br><br>

    00. pointer\_stack_buffer